American Airlines Group Inc. (AAL) is destined for greater heights as its last quarter sales were 13,422 M

 American Airlines Group Inc. (NASDAQ: AAL) Trading Performance Indicators

-Take a look at American Airlines Group Inc.’s (AAL) current performance indicators.
-Last quarter, stock had a quick ratio of 0.70.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 0.19.
+Check out the current performance indicators for American Airlines Group Inc. (AAL).
+In the past quarter, the stock posted a quick ratio of 0.70.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 0.20.

 Technical Analysis of American Airlines Group Inc. (AAL)

-During the past 100 days, American Airlines Group Inc.’s (AAL) raw stochastic average was set at 4.09%, which indicates a significant decrease from 9.25% during the past two weeks.
-Based on volatility metrics of the stock, it showed a historical volatility of 49.77% in the past 14 days, which was lower than the 57.07% volatility it showed in the past 100 days.
+During the past 100 days, American Airlines Group Inc.’s (AAL) raw stochastic average was set at 8.05%, which indicates a significant decrease from 19.73% during the past two weeks.
+Based on volatility metrics of the stock, it showed a historical volatility of 58.41% in the past 14 days, which was higher than the 56.91% volatility it showed in the past 100 days.

 American Airlines Group Inc. (NASDAQ: AAL) Key Stats